Former president Trump rules out third party as he moves to firm up control of the Republican Party

 “He achieved successes jammed into four years that nearly every president couldn’t get done in eight years,” Kudlow said of Trump, whom he called “the boss.”

-Among the conference’s thousands of attendees, adulation for Trump and support for another run was overwhelming.
+Among the conference’s thousands of attendees, adulation for Trump and support for another campaign ran strong.
 Liz Matory, a 41-year old former congressional candidate in Maryland, said that she had been a Democrat for most of her life, came to the GOP through her opposition to legal abortion, and was reluctant to support Trump until he won the 2016 nomination.
 She never looked back.

 “I would’ve preferred to have had a second term right now,” Matory said.
 “If he runs for 2024, he’ll win.
 Of course, I thought he won in 2020.
 He’s the only person who exists in our political scene who can afford it — financially, but also emotionally.”